kleinst02/Animation-Star-Wars-Sound/README.md

 Adding sound to a CSS animation.

-Be careful, not working on Chrome
+Be careful, not working on Chrome, because autoplay is disabled on this web browser!